echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

 Exports mortality as a csv
 1. Inputs:
    * `population_columns`: a list of population columns to use from the population input file
-   * `hia_df`: a dataframe containing excess mortality for the `endpoint` using the `function` provided
+   * `hia_df`: a dataframe containing excess mortality or incidence for the `endpoint` using the `function` provided
-   * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', or 'LUNG CANCER'
+   * `endpoint`: a string containing either 'ALL CAUSE', 'ISCHEMIC HEART DISEASE', 'LUNG CANCER', or 'CANCER'
    * `output_dir`: a filepath string of the location of the output directory
    * `f_out`: the name of the file output category (will append additional information)
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed